What’s good for your immune system, helps digestion, was once used as a cough remedy and is now a delicious sweetie? Sally Hammond knows.

 Yet our knowledgeable guide at Green Grove Organics assured us that licorice (or liquorice, both spellings are correct), known to the Greeks since at least 3BC and possibly as far back as 4000 years, is also used to flavour that much-revered Irish stout.
 It’s equally valuable for easing constipation, and its use in confectionery and thirst-quenching drinks has been known for centuries too.

-Green Grove Organics has only added the Junee Licorice & Chocolate Factory to its family business in the last few years.
-It was the ideal adjunct as flour is a major ingredient of licorice confectionery – that black, chewy sweet we all love – and Green Grove’s carefully acquired name for milling the finest organic flour available made this an ideal mix.
+Green Grove Organics added the Junee Licorice & Chocolate Factory to its family business as it was the ideal adjunct with flour a major ingredient of licorice confectionery – that black, chewy sweet we all love – and Green Grove’s carefully acquired name for milling the finest organic flour available made this an ideal mix.

 Nature’s black beauty has also been credited with being the most efficient known builder of our immune systems, although admittedly most of us don’t give that much thought as we’re munching through a metre-long strap of the stuff.